evan-jw/automatic-form-filler/README.md

 - The field and the value elements are differentiate using element's ID.
 - The import form available as local file (otherwise we will have cross-origin-request issue).

+## Others

+- The sample forms to be imported can be found at /forms folder